notatestuser/neo-contracts-workspace/README.md

 # neo-contracts-workspace
 The entire neo ecosystem for macOS!

+Credit to @vardthomas and @aljoscha as this was pieced together from their repos

 ## Getting Started
 * Install Visual Studio for Mac
 * Install the [.NET Core SDK](https://github.com/dotnet/core/releases)